ChaseHCS/methodology/Enumeration/Web-Enum.md

 ```
 The syntax of this cmd is as follows. `-u` specifies url.`--auto-bail` will automatically quit the scan if it recieves too many errors. `-d` specifies the depth (0 = infinite depth). `-E` will output file extensions.
 If you find file extensions, rerun the scan with `-x php txt docx` instead of `-E` to bruteforce the specific extensions.`-w` tells ferox which wordlist to use. `-o` specifies output.
 There is plenty of other awesome flags that you can find on their documentation on github but these are the ones I commonly use.

+It is extremely important to be thorough with this step.
+Try different wordlists, different file extensions, and try them multiple times with different tools.
+You could literally fail OSCP for simply not bruting the correct wordlist.

 #### Gobuster
 Lorem